iacopy/cleanpython/README.rst

 3. add your files to git index
 4. ``just commit <your commit message>``

-When you ``just commit``, all your codebase is linted and tested before actually commit it.
+When you launch ``just commit``, all your codebase is linted and tested before actually commit it.

+In case of any fail, the commit is aborted.

+For example:

+* are there broken tests?
+Fail.
+* are you trying to escape by avoiding to write tests?
+Fail.
+* your function is too long?
+Fail.
+* your class contains too much methods or attributes?
+Fail.
+* your code is too complex?
+Fail.
+* your code follows random style?
+Fail.

-If any check fail, the commit is aborted.
-You don't want to commit broken code, isn't it?
+You don't want waste time committing broken code, isn't it?

+Remember: prevention is better than cure.

 Recipes
 ~~~~~~~